How we built this comparison

 Which has better food, Morocco or Egypt?

 Reddit overwhelmingly favors Moroccan food.
-Tagines, couscous, pastilla, harira soup, and the street food scene in Jemaa el-Fna are world-class.
+Tagines, couscous, pastilla, harira soup, and the street food scene in Jemaa el-Fna are among the best.
 Egyptian food is hearty, comforting, and absurdly cheap (koshari for $0.50, ful sandwiches for $0.30), but it's simpler and less diverse.
 If food is a major part of why you travel, Morocco is the clear winner.

 Can you visit both Morocco and Egypt in one trip?